axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-kafka/reference-destination-kafka/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The `kafka` destination of {{% productparam "abbrev" %}} can directly publish log messages to the [Apache Kafka](http://kafka.apache.org) message bus, where subscribers can access them.
+The `kafka` destination of {{% param "product.abbrev" %}} can directly publish log messages to the [Apache Kafka](http://kafka.apache.org) message bus, where subscribers can access them.
 The `kafka` destination has the following options.

 ## Required options:

 The following options are required: `kafka-bootstrap-servers()`, `topic()`.
-Note that to use `kafka`, you must add the following lines to the beginning of your {{% productparam "abbrev" %}} configuration:
+Note that to use `kafka`, you must add the following lines to the beginning of your {{% param "product.abbrev" %}} configuration:

 ```c